intltechventures/Consulting.Project.Tools/Tips/Tips_Productivity.md

 ## Information / Document / Communication / Knowledge Management / Sharing
+Establishing consistent practices in how informaiton is organized, communicated, shared - helps increase productivity by reducing the amount of wasted time spent trying to find something - and eliminating the confusion of whether you have the right/current version of a thing.

 - **Anti-Patterns**:
   + Finding numerous copies of documents in the same folder (with "Copy", version numbers, user initials, dates, etc. - as part of the file name)